 What’s on the menu?

-To drink we ordered with fresh lime soda with mint to start, a zesty and quenching drink which proved handy with some of the spicy dishes.
+To drink we ordered with fresh lime soda with mint to start, a zesty and quenching drink which proved handy with some of the spicy dishes we took on.

 We ordered a delicious bhel puri with a succulent dose of tamarind chutney, as well as crunchy and irresistible samphire pakoras to start.

-Moving onto the larger dishes I tried the crab meen moilee with castlefranco and peanuts, we all as delicia pumpkin with makhani sauce, fresh paneer and hazelnut crumble.
-We ate this will a freshly-made-right-in-front-of-us Malabar paratha.
+Moving onto the larger dishes I tried the crab meen moilee with castlefranco and peanuts, and my companion opted for the delicia pumpkin with makhani sauce, fresh paneer and hazelnut crumble.
+We ate this with Malabar paratha which was freshly made right in front of us.

 Finally we tried the kichri with smoked haddock, pickled cauliflower and raw egg yolk.
 Although I’ve had kichri many times before, I’d never tried it with haddock and raw egg.
-This dish was actually a delicious surprise as and the flavours all worked well together to provide a unique twist on a familiar dish.
+This dish was actually a delicious surprise as all the flavours all worked well together to provide a unique twist on a familiar dish.

 Could I afford to dine here again?

 The prices at Kricket Soho are standard for the area and sufficient for the quality.
 The starters range from £5 to £7 and main courses are about £12.
-Although not a cheap meal, dining at Kricket Soho is worth the prices.
+Although not a cheap meal, the exquisite food at Kricket Soho definitely justifies the prices.

-Although Kricket Soho is inspired by Mumbai’s street food, don’t come expecting Indian food from the menu, as this is not a traditional indian restaurant.
-Instead the dishes are innovative and exciting.
+Although Kricket Soho is inspired by Mumbai’s street food, don’t come expecting recognisable Indian food from the menu, as this is not a traditional indian restaurant.
+Instead the dishes are innovative and exciting with bold fresh flavours.

-I particularly enjoyed the small dishes we had for starters but wasn’t as food of the main courses, perhaps because I had sampled a few too many different flavours in the restaurant by that point.
+I particularly enjoyed the small dishes we had for starters but wasn’t as enthralled with the main courses, perhaps because I had sampled a few too many different flavours in the restaurant by that point.

 Visit Kricket Soho’s website